A personal wealth plan lays the foundation for building wealth but many investors aren’t sure of the steps.

 Adjust Your Spending Plan

-Next, adjust that number up if you are unhappy with your current lifestyle and know you want to do more things that cost more money when you have reached financial independence.
+Next, adjust your current spending up if you are unhappy with your current lifestyle and know you want to enjoy activities that cost more money when you have reached financial independence.

-Adjust that number down if you want to lower expenses.
-An example may be to move out of an expensive city and dwell in a smaller home in a cheaper place later in life.
+Adjust your current spending down if you want to lower expenses.
+An example may be to move out of an expensive city and dwell in a smaller home in a cheaper area after you retire.

 And again, there’s no rule of thumb that works for everyone.
-There’s only what want you want in your life and how much it costs.
+There’s only what you want in your life, how much it costs and what you want to do to have your desired lifestyle from a wealth building or income perspective.

 Consider Inflation in Retirement Planning

-The nerd in me forces me to remind you to remember that inflation causes prices to rise about 3% on average based on history.
+The financial nerd in me forces me to remind you to remember that inflation causes prices to rise about 3% on average based on history.
 More recently, inflation has averaged around 2% a year.
+It is imperative, therefore, to consider inflation in retirement planning which, again, is the ultimate goal for most wealth plans.

-Either way, inflation significantly eats away at the value of your money over a decade or two so don’t forget to consider this when thinking about your cost of living.
+Inflation significantly eats away at the value of your money over time so you’ll want to consider it when creating your wealth plan with the following step.

-For example, if you have a $1,500,000 home with no mortgage and $150,000 in an investment account, you’d be missing where your wealth is by considering your investment accounts instead of your total net worth.
-In this case, significant wealth is tied up in your home; this may not be the best place for your money.
+For example, if you have a $1,500,000 home with no mortgage and $250,000 in an investment account, you’d be missing where your wealth is by considering only your investment accounts instead of your total net worth.

-6. How Much Will Your Savings Be Worth in the Future?
+6. How Much Will Your Savings Be Worth?

-Now you’re ready to use the Retire Certain Early Retirement Calculator here and enter:
+Now you’re ready to use the Retire Certain Early Retirement Calculator and enter:

 - How much your investment account is now